Samuelsen1/Tech-Writing-Samples/README.md

 To access this feature,
 + Tap on **Contact Doctor**.
-+ Select from the list to view docotrs/caregiver's details.
++ Select from the list to view doctor/caregiver's details.
 + Tap **Add Professional**.
 <img src="https://github.com/user-attachments/assets/73939853-a92b-4c77-b813-f02f0056a62f" alt="Welth home screen with the 'Contact Doctor' button circled" width="250"/>

-## 5. Purchase Medications
+## 5. Purchase Medication
 This feature helps the user to
-+ Order medications from accredited online pharmacy shops with valid doctor's prescription note.
++ Order medication from accredited online pharmacy shops with valid doctor's prescription note.
 + Track medication shipment.
-+ Check user reviews for pharmacutical shops.
++ Check user reviews on pharmacy shops.

  To access this feature,
 + Tap on **Pharmacy Shop**.